-The current use of the term “zero energy building” may make it sound like a building literally has zero energy consumption but in reality, a zero energy building is one which produces as much energy as it uses over the course of a year.
+The current use of the term “zero energy building” may make it sound like a building literally has zero energy consumption but in reality, a net zero energy building is one which produces as much energy as it uses over the course of a year.

 Most Net Zero Energy Buildings (NZEB) are still connected to the electric grid, allowing for the electricity produced from traditional energy sources (natural gas, electric, etc.) to be used when renewable energy generation cannot meet the building’s energy load.
 Conversely, when on-site energy generation exceeds the building energy requirements, the surplus energy should be exported back to the utility grid, where allowed by law.
 The excess energy production offsets later periods of excess demand, resulting in a net energy consumption of zero.